isblab/website/Opportunities/index.md

    * PhD students usually come in via the <a href='https://www.ncbs.res.in/academic/admissions'>NCBS admissions</a> process. <br>
    * If you have a Physics/Engineering/CS background and are interested in doing Biology research, check out the new <a href='https://pol.ncbs.res.in'> TIFR-PoL Interdisciplinary PhD program</a>. <br>
    * Students with national fellowships (CSIR-NET, GATE, and others) are welcome to email directly. <br><br>
+   * We have an open position <a href='https://www.ncbs.res.in/jobportal/offline/52023/70746'>.<br><br>

 ## Masters thesis, JRF, Project Assistant, Intern positions

-Must be willing to commit a minimum of six months in the lab.
+Must be willing to commit a minimum of eight months in the lab.
 These short-term positions are for computational work only.
 Candidates with prior programming experience will be preferred.
 <br>
 Note that currently the funded positions are filled.
 You will need your own fellowship or other funding if you wish to work in the lab.
 <br>